hacktoberfest-codex/CoalLogix/README.md

 6. **Loading 3D Models on Map:** Integrated the loading of 3D models onto the map, providing users with a realistic representation of transportation assets within the mine.

+7. **Dynamic 3D Asset Movements:** Implemented dynamic movements for 3D assets on the map based on the trip system.
+Users can now track the real-time movements of transportation assets within the mine.

 ### Admin Dashboard

 1. **Dashboard Completion:** The admin dashboard has been completed and now offers a range of features: